-In parallel to the above amendment, the Investment Law was amended to provide, on a temporary basis, a reduced corporate income tax on the distribution or release within a year from such amendment of tax-exempt profits derived by Approved and Benefited Enterprises, which we refer to as Exempt Profits.
+In parallel to the above amendment, the Investment Law was amended to provide, on a temporary basis, a reduced corporate income tax on the distribution or release within a year from such amendment of tax-exempt profits derived by Approved and Benefited Enterprises, which we refer to as Exempt Profits (the "Temporary Provision").
 The amount of the reduced tax will be determined based on a formula.
 In order to qualify for the reduction, the Company must invest certain amounts in productive assets and research and development in Israel.

-Following recent Israeli court ruling, certain transactions (such as acquisitions and intercompany loans) may be treated as deemed dividend distributions for the purpose of the Encouragement Law triggering corporate tax on the respective amount of the transaction.
+Following recent Israeli district court ruling (which is subject to deliberation of the Supreme Court), certain transactions (such as acquisitions and intercompany loans) may be treated as deemed dividend distributions for the purpose of the Encouragement Law triggering corporate tax on the respective amount of the transaction.

-On November 13, 2022, the Company released an amount of approximately \$44.8 million out of its Exempt Profits and accordingly paid reduced tax of approximately \$2.9 million.
+On November 13, 2022, according to the Temporary Provision, the Company released an amount of approximately \$44.8 million out of its Exempt Profits and accordingly paid reduced tax of approximately \$2.9 million.

-As of December 31, 2022, we had accumulated tax-exempt income of approximately \$160.6 million that is attributable to our various Approved and Beneficiary Enterprise programs.
-If such tax-exempt income were to be distributed, it would be taxed at the reduced corporate tax rate applicable to such income, which would have amounted to approximately \$16.1 million of tax liability as of December 31, 2022.
+As of December 31, 2023, we had accumulated tax-exempt income of approximately \$157.6 million that is attributable to our various Approved and Beneficiary Enterprise programs.
+If such tax-exempt income were to be distributed, it would be taxed at the reduced corporate tax rate applicable to such income, which would have amounted to approximately \$15.8 million of tax liability as of December 31, 2023.